tibbben/geospatial-visualization/syllabus.md

 >  [slide deck](slides/slides070.html){:target="\_blank"}

 *__Week 8 (Oct.
-11):__ MIDTERM and Online Mapping*
+10):__ MIDTERM, South Beach resilience, and Raster Math*

-[//]: # (short week mon-wed)
+[//]: # (confirmed Ortega, Cristina <CristinaOrtega@miamibeachfl.gov>)

-The midterm exam will take no longer than 45 minutes.
-It will be followed by an introduction to several online mapping platforms with a focus on how they are used to map urban sustainability and resilience.
-Basic components of an online mapping platform and basic webpage concepts necessary to work with online mapping will be identified.
+The midterm exam will be based on short answers, multiple choice questions, and a few fill in the blanks; it will take no longer than 45 minutes.
+We are pleased to announce that the midterm will be followed by a visit from Christina Ortega, city engineer for Miami Beach.
+She will give an introduction to thinking about sea level rise and elevation mapping.
+If there is time we will introduce basic concepts of raster math in GIS applications.
+If time permits we will show how to determine geographic areas that meet several criteria by using raster math to combine multiple data layers that represent the individual criteria.
+A sea level rise example in South Florida will be used to illustrate this process.

 [//]: # (include a focus on sustainability and resilience.
 Find good resources to explore)

 > Learning Objectives

--   Understand basic components of online mapping
--   Describe several configurations for an online map or map mashup
+-   Understand how scale, resolution, and projection work together in raster data
+-   Understand basic mathematical operators that can be used on pixel values in raster data
+-   Know several GIS transformation methods to normalize two raster data layers

 > Practical Objectives

--   Create a simple ArcGIS Online Storymap
--   Create a simple Knight Labs Storymap
--   Create a basic webpage using HTML / css / javascript
--   Identify different sources for map tiles
--   Demonstrate web based mapping APIs: Leaflet, Mapbox, OpenStreetMap
+-   Obtain and normalize several raster data layers to same resolution, scale, and projection
+-   Obtain at least one data layer from HAZUS
+-   Perform raster math between two raster layers
+-   Visualize and interpret the results from the raster math operation

 >  Assignments: